 Poodle Care Basics

-No matter which type of poodle you are considering, it is important to familiarize yourself with the type of care they will need.
+No matter which type of pet poodle you are considering, it is important to familiarize yourself with the type of care they will need.
 This includes understanding their personality, exercise needs and some of the common health concerns of the breed.

 While the various poodles exhibit some differences in personality, they are all relatively similar.
 The first thing that jumps out to you about poodles is their considerable intelligence (they are typically listed among the ten most intelligent breeds).
 Poodles figure things out very quickly and are quite easy to train.

 In fact, proper training is crucial for poodles, as they can run amok in your home if not provided with consistent, firm leadership and plenty to do.
 While they are usually gentle dogs, who won’t present the types of problems an untrained mastiff or Rottweiler may, you’ll be much happier with a poodle whose brain is occupied and who isn’t bored.
 These intelligent pups are fairly easy to train, but obedience training or training classes won’t hurt.

 Poodles are quite affectionate with their families, and they are usually friendly with most strangers and unfamiliar dogs.
 Harsh treatment methods are not advisable with these sensitive dogs, and positive-reinforcement-based strategies work much better during training.
 This loyal breed bonds closely with his favorite humans and does not like to be alone for long periods of time.